Projector screen buying guide

 Screens that let you hide your speakers

 Have you ever wondered where the front speakers are in a movie theater?
 They're behind the screen.
 Take a close look at a theater screen sometime and you'll see a pattern of tiny holes called perforations or "perfs."

 This acoustically transparent perforated screen fabric has tiny holes that let sound pass through, so you can install in-wall speakers behind the screen.

-We carry a small selection of acoustically transparent projection screens, some perforated and some woven.
+We carry a small selection of acoustically transparent screens, some perforated and some woven.
 The special screen material lets you install in-wall or on-wall speakers behind the screen and still enjoy excellent sound quality.

 Besides avoiding the clutter of three free-standing speakers in the front of your room, having speakers installed behind your screen ties the sound to the picture seamlessly — just like in a movie theater.